spiritedwolf/fareedfauzi.github.io/_posts/2020-04-19-malicious-doc.md

 You can also use other payload command line like powershell etc. The mshta attack is just an example.

-This macro will execute powershell to download the powercat script and open reverse shell for us.
+In my case here, this macro will execute mshta fileless payload.

 ## Save as .doc

-We gonna choose `.doc` or `.docm` file because this type of document support to execute macro attack.
+We gonna choose `.doc` or `.docm` file format to save this document because this type of document support to execute macro attack.

 ![//pic7](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/maliciousdoc/pic7.PNG)

-Deliver this malicious document to target user
+Now, we can deliver this malicious document to target user.

 # User execute and enable content